NASA-AMMOS/3DTilesRendererJS/src/three/plugins/README.md

 }
 ```

-# TilesRenderer Plugins
+## TilesRenderer Plugins

-Plugins to register to the TilesRenderer instance to modify behavior.
+Plugins to register to the TilesRenderer instance to modify behavior:

 ```js
 const tiles = new TilesRenderer( url );